3liz/lizmap-pgrouting-module/docs/configuration.md

 ### Import data in the POI tables (optional)

-Here is an example based on a points of interest layer loaded in `myschema.point_of_interest`.
+Here is an example based on a points of interest layer loaded in a table called `your_schema.point_of_interest`.

 This query fill the `pgrouting.routing_poi` table.
 In the `SELECT` you can replace the fields by your fields of your point of interest layer.